Texas-Aerial-Robotics/Darknet-Ros/README.md

 In order to install darknet_ros, clone the latest version from this repository into your catkin workspace and compile the package using ROS.

-    cd catkin_workspace/src
-    git clone --recursive git@github.com:leggedrobotics/darknet_ros.git
-    cd ../

 To maximize performance, make sure to build in *Release* mode.
 You can specify the build type by setting

-    catkin_make -DCMAKE_BUILD_TYPE=Release

 or using the [Catkin Command Line Tools](http://catkin-tools.readthedocs.io/en/latest/index.html#)

     catkin build darknet_ros -DCMAKE_BUILD_TYPE=Release

-Darknet on the CPU is fast (approximately 1.5 seconds on an Intel Core i7-6700HQ CPU @ 2.60GHz × 8) but it's like 500 times faster on GPU!
-You'll have to have an Nvidia GPU and you'll have to install CUDA.
-The CMakeLists.txt file automatically detects if you have CUDA installed or not.
-CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
-If you do not have CUDA on your System the build process will switch to the CPU version of YOLO.
-If you are compiling with CUDA, you might receive the following build error:

-    nvcc fatal : Unsupported gpu architecture 'compute_61'.

 This means that you need to check the compute capability (version) of your GPU.
 You can find a list of supported GPUs in CUDA here: [CUDA - WIKIPEDIA](https://en.wikipedia.org/wiki/CUDA#Supported_GPUs).
 Simply find the compute capability of your GPU and add it into darknet_ros/CMakeLists.txt.
 Simply add a similar line like